This page reviews the ancient mound (Tel) in Jaffa, where the Biblical cities were located.

 Click on the photos to view in higher resolution…

-Only several sections of the excavations have been left open, such as some of the sections of Area "A".
-One of them is a massive brick wall of an Egyptian fortress, dated to the late Bronze age (13th C BC) during the reign of pharaoh Ramses II.
+Only several sections of the excavations have been left open, such as some of the sections of Area “A”.
+One of them is a massive brick wall of an Egyptian fortress, dated to the late Bronze age (13th century BC) during the reign of pharaoh Ramses II.

 Another section of the brick wall:

 The Late Bronze age city gate was exposed by Jacob Kaplan.
 A reconstruction of the gate was constructed in the 1990s to illustrate the location of the original gate.
 The lintels of the gate are bearing the titles of Ramses II (1279-1213 BC).

 Several of the archaeological findings are on display in the museum of the history of Jaffa in Kedumim square, Old Jaffa, which is located at the foothill of the mound (Area “C” in the map).
 In the center of the museum are remains of 3 buildings which were excavated right here.
 They were dated to the Hellenistic period (3rd century BC) to the Roman period (2nd century AD).
 These include (1) a three-room basement complex, (2) walls of a Jewish dwelling abandoned in 67 AD (during the Great revolt), and (3) house of the “Agoranomos”.